ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rocket-250-pounds-accessories-music-collection.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win £250 for shopping spree at Rocket and get the party started!"
+title: "Win £250 for shopping spree at Rocket and get the party started!
+3 prizes\
+  \ for winners!”"
 competition-description: "<p>If you were thinking on what kind of look and mood you'd\
   \ like to have for your home… we have the perfect solution for you!
 Get that rock\
   \ look that your house deserves with Rocket! and their accessories inspired by music!\